Key Quote

 ARISTOCRATIC PRIDE

 The landed gentry cultivated an image of unchanging moral authority.
-Darcy's rigidity reflects his class's resistance to social change and the emerging meritocratic (based on ability, not birth) values of the Regency period.
+Darcy's rigidity reflects his class's resistance to social change and the emerging meritocraticmeritocratic — Based on individual ability and achievement rather than inherited status values of the Regency period.

 PREJUDICE AS SYSTEM

-Austen shows that prejudice is not merely individual bias but systemic — it is reinforced by wealth, education, and social position until it feels like natural judgment.
+Austen shows that prejudice is not merely individual bias but systemicsystemic — Embedded within the structures and institutions of society — it is reinforced by wealth, education, and social position until it feels like natural judgment.
 Darcy's certainty is a product of privilege, not insight.

 Key Words